izi-on/mini-c-compiler/README.md

 # Marking #

-The marking will be done using an automated test suite on a Linux machine using Java 21.
+The marking will be done using an automated tests suite on a Linux machine using Java 21.
 Please note that you are not allowed to modify the `MainX.java` files which is the main entry point to the compiler.
 The `MainX.java` will be replaced by our own when we run the automarker.
 Also make sure that the build script provided remains unchanged so that your project can be built on our machine.